With Sunday’s vote, Erdoğan eyes complete power over Turkey

 Specifically, voters will decide on a package of changes — some immediate, and some to come into force after future parliamentary elections.
 The changes include: eliminating the job of the prime minister, allowing the president to appoint ministers, vice-presidents and some judges, and limiting parliament’s power over things like budgets.
 The president would no longer have to remain “non-partisan.”

 This balance between the “Yes” and “No” camps is a stark contrast to the wildly asymmetric campaign.
 For starters, it has been carried out under emergency rule, in place since last July’s failed coup d’état.
-Erdoğan’s to the failed coup has left stands of opposition withered.
-More than 160 media and publishing companies have been shut down, and more than 120 journalists are in jail awaiting trial, according to Human Rights Watch and .
-(See also .)
+Erdoğan’s profound reaction to the failed coup has left stands of opposition withered.
+More than 160 media and publishing companies have been shut down, and more than 120 journalists are in jail awaiting trial, according to Human Rights Watch and Amnesty International.
+(See also here.)

 A “Yes” result on Sunday will mean the eventual transformation of the Turkish state.
 In the short-term, it will feel more like a formalization of the status quo.
 Though Erdoğan will immediately be able to appoint some judges and prosecutors, and officially reclaim his leadership of the Justice and Development Party (AKP), which he co-founded, in practice Erdoğan enjoys many of the powers of an executive presidency already, having collected them by force of personality and political maneuvering, and locking them down through emergency rule.

-Still, a “Yes” vote will mean Erdoğan’s heretofore de facto executive presidency becomes more efficient, a prospect that should be judged against certain in Turkey (see also ).
-Academics have been .
+Still, a “Yes” vote will mean Erdoğan’s heretofore de facto executive presidency becomes more efficient, a prospect that should be judged against certain brutal trends in Turkey (see also here).
+Academics have been bullied and sacked.
 Since the attempted coup last year, more than 100,000 prosecutors, police and other public servants have lost their jobs to political purges; more than 47,000 people are in pre-trial detention, charged as terrorists and coup accomplices, according to Human Rights Watch.
-Many of these detainees have allegedly been .
+Many of these detainees have allegedly been tortured.

 Some Erdoğan supporters argue that formalizing his power will end the uncertainty and clarify the ambiguity about where power actually lies in Turkey.
 It is a partly ironic argument; the uncertainty and ambiguity stem, in no small part, from Erdoğan’s insistence on ignoring the constitutional limits placed on his office.
 At the same time, Erdoğan is the first directly elected Turkish president, and he rightly claims a popular mandate — something none of his parliament-confirmed predecessors could claim — and which is very hard to fit within the constitution in its current form.
 And, at the end of the day, Turkey’s constitution is an unloved-by-all relic of a past coup d’état, bestowed by the military junta that ruled the country from 1980-1983.